pdfarranger/pdfarranger/README.md

 [![pdfarranger](https://github.com/pdfarranger/pdfarranger/workflows/pdfarranger/badge.svg)](https://github.com/pdfarranger/pdfarranger/actions?query=workflow%3Apdfarranger+branch%3Amain)
 [![codecov](https://codecov.io/gh/pdfarranger/pdfarranger/branch/main/graph/badge.svg)](https://codecov.io/gh/pdfarranger/pdfarranger)

-*pdfarranger* is a small python-gtk application, which helps the user to merge or split pdf documents and rotate, crop and rearrange their pages using an interactive and intuitive graphical interface.
+*PDF Arranger* is a small python-gtk application, which helps the user to merge or split pdf documents and rotate, crop and rearrange their pages using an interactive and intuitive graphical interface.
 It is a frontend for [pikepdf](https://github.com/pikepdf/pikepdf).

-*pdfarranger* is a fork of Konstantinos Poulios’s pdfshuffler (see [Savannah](https://savannah.nongnu.org/projects/pdfshuffler) or [Sourceforge](http://sourceforge.net/projects/pdfshuffler)).
+*PDF Arranger* is a fork of Konstantinos Poulios’s pdfshuffler (see [Savannah](https://savannah.nongnu.org/projects/pdfshuffler) or [Sourceforge](http://sourceforge.net/projects/pdfshuffler)).
 It’s a humble attempt to make the project a bit more active.